section-engineering-education/engineering-education/content/articles/in-page-filtered-search-with-vanilla-javascript/index.md

 ### Pre-requisites
 To follow through this tutorial the reader should have:
 - A good understanding of the fundamentals of HTML and CSS.
-- A basic knowledge of JavaScript.
+- Basic knowledge of JavaScript.

 ### Objectives
 By the end of this tutorial, the following is expected:
-- Understand overview of in-page filtered search.
+- Understand the overview of the in-page filtered search.
-- Know how to create sample web page.
+- Know how to create a sample web page.
-- Know how to create time delay.
+- Know how to create a time delay.
 - Understand fuzzy searches.
 - Getting to know caveat.